 Activities of Committee

-- Supports the autopsy pathology Surveys program, which offers pathologists the opportunity to obtain 12.5 hours of continuing medical education (CME)/self-assessment module (SAM) per year.
+- Supports the autopsy pathology Surveys program, which offers pathologists the opportunity to obtain 12.5 hours of continuing medical education (CME) per year.
 Develops the cases used in this program, and each member submits an average of 1.0 - 1.5 cases per year on the committee.

 - Review of the autopsy section of the CAP’s laboratory accreditation programs’ Anatomic Pathology Checklist and assist with laboratory accreditation program inquiries.

 - Serve as a resource for CAP members, pathologists, and the public regarding autopsy principles and practice.

 - Work with Council on Scientific Affairs, Forensic Pathology, Neuropathology, as well as other committees on CAP initiatives that intersect with autopsy pathology.

 - May work with the House of Delegates and the Residents Forum on autopsy training, education and policy issues.